RayRuizhiLiao/joint_chestxray/README.md

 ## Regex and expert labeling

 We use [regex](https://github.com/RayRuizhiLiao/regex_pulmonary_edema) to extract pulmonary edema severity labels from the radiology reports for our model training.
 A board-certified radiologist and two domain experts reviewed and labeled 485 radiology reports (corrsponsding to 531 chest radiographs).
 We use the expert labels for our model testing.
-The regex labeling results and expert labels on MIMIC-CXR are summerized [here](https://github.com/RayRuizhiLiao/joint_chestxray/blob/master/metadata/mimic-cxr-sub-img-edema-split-manualtest.csv)
+The regex labeling results and expert labels on MIMIC-CXR are summerized [here](https://github.com/RayRuizhiLiao/joint_chestxray/blob/master/metadata/mimic-cxr-sub-img-edema-split-manualtest.csv).

+## Data split

+In our MICCAI 2020 work, we split the MIMIC-CXR data into training and test sets.
+There is no patient overlap between the training set and the test set.
+Our split can be found [here](https://github.com/RayRuizhiLiao/joint_chestxray/blob/master/metadata/mimic-cxr-sub-img-edema-split-allCXR.csv).
+The folds 1-6 are the training set and the fold "TEST" is the test set.
+We also used the training set for cross-validation when tuning our model hyper-parameters.

 # Contact